National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **N**:
   Ehh, there's a better way to securely share intermediate results.
   First, create a blank report and add stuff like tables, graphs, summary results, and model output to a report.
-  Next, share the report (within the N3C Enclave) to those who have access to our project workspace.
+  Next, share the report (within the N3C Enclave) with those who have access to our project workspace.
   Then when it's time to share results outside the platform, we'll submit a download review request ([DRR](publishing.md#sec-publishing-tech-process-download)) to ensure compliance with the N3C privacy and security expectations.
-  Once N3C leadership approves the DRR, the report can be extracted from the Enclave .
+  Once N3C leadership approves the DRR, the report can be extracted from the Enclave.
 * **S**:
   Gotcha.
   I'll reach out if I have any questions once I get to that point.